Meet the Deedles

 Meet the Deedles is a 1998 American comedy film directed by Steve Boyum in his directorial debut, and starring Paul Walker, Steve Van Wormer, A. J. Langer, John Ashton, Robert Englund, and Dennis Hopper.
 This was the first live-action film from DIC Entertainment.

-Released theatrically by Buena Vista Pictures in the United States on March 27, 1998, the film received largely negative reviews from critics.
-It was also a box office bomb, grossing only $4.4 million against a $24 million budget.
+Released theatrically by Buena Vista Pictures in the United States on March 27, 1998, the film was universally panned by critics.
+It was also a box-office bomb, grossing only $4.4 million against a $24 million budget.

 Plot

-Fraternal twin brothers Phil (Walker) and Stew (Van Wormer) Deedle live in Hawaii and enjoy a life of leisure living off of their father Elton’s (Braeden) hard earned wealth.
+Fraternal twin brothers Phil and Stew Deedle live in Hawaii and enjoy a life of leisure living off of their father Elton’s hard earned wealth.
 After they are reported truant from school so they could enjoy a surf session on their 18th birthday, the school expels them.
 Frustrated with their laziness Elton enrolls them in a boot camp at Yellowstone National Park, to the horror of the boys.

-Arriving on the mainland, they learn that the bootcamp has been shuttered due to lawsuits and the former owner, Major Flowers (Gainey), intends to give them survival training on his own.
+Arriving on the mainland, they learn that the bootcamp has been shuttered due to lawsuits and the former owner, Major Flowers, intends to give them survival training on his own.
 En route to their camp he accidentally drives them over a cliff, ejecting them from the vehicle.
 Believing he killed the brothers, Flowers disappears into the forest.
 Phil and Stew steal clothing from a nearby campsite and proceed downhill by luge to the nearby ranger station.
-After a collision with the park sign, the responding park rangers misidentify the brothers by the names “Mel” and “Mo” written on clothing tags that they took earlier.
+After a collision with the park sign, the responding park rangers misidentify the brothers by the names "Mel" and "Mo" written on clothing tags that they took earlier.

 The brothers awaken in the hospital and assume the identities they had been given, learning that Mel and Mo were expected by the station as two highly-touted naturalist recruits to the National Park Service.
 As they adjust to life at Yellowstone, they struggle to adopt Mel and Mo’s apparent foraging lifestyle, while also feebly attempting to accomplish their job as best as they can.
-Along the way, Phil develops a mutual attraction with Jesse (Langer), a Lieutenant at the station and the stepdaughter of the park’s commanding ranger Captain Pine (Ashton), earning both the brothers Pine’s ire.
+Along the way, Phil develops a mutual attraction with Jesse, a Lieutenant at the station and the stepdaughter of the park’s commanding ranger Captain Pine, earning both the brothers Pine’s ire.